syntevo/docs/src/SmartGit/Manual/GUI/Bugtraq-links-to-issue-trackers-.md

 ## Examples

-#### JIRA - repository linked to a single JIRA project
+### JIRA Server (On Premise) - repository linked to a single JIRA project

-> An example configuration for the *JIRA* issue tracker at URL
+JIRA uses project-specific prefixes for its issue identifiers.
-> `https://host/jira` for a project called 'SG' looks like the following.
+An example configuration for a repository linked to a single JIRA project with prefix `SG`, the *JIRA* issue tracker at URL `https://host/jira` looks like the following.

 >
 >``` text
 > [bugtraq "jira"]